andrewmassengale/dutyhours/README.md

 # Duty Hours App

-This app is intended to be an API for the Duty Hours app.
+This app is intended to be an API webservice for the Duty Hours app.

 ## About the app